 Hiking is a must do whenever visiting the San Gabriel Mountains.
 Here you can truly get lost in the wilderness without being too far from the big cities.
 Here are some of the best Wrightwood has to offer:

-- Pine Mountain: This 9-mile hike is not an easy trek to be had.
+- Pine Mountain: This 9-mile hike is not an easy trek.
 Starting on the Acorn Trail you climb through the shaded forest to test your fear of heights on the North Backbone Trail.
 But the views are worth the effort as well as the emptiness of this lightly trafficked hike.

 - Table Mountain: This almost 6-mile hike is a moderate one that brings you through shaded groves to spectacular views.
 In the spring you can enjoy the vibrant flowers or try snowshoeing up to the top in winter.